 d) These devices operate on a non-interference basis, i.e. they should not interfere with nor claim protection from other existing radio communications.

-e) These devices are operated in either 25 kHz or 12.5 kHz channelling.
+e) Where authorized by administrations for experimental use, these devices may operate on channel 2006 (160.9 MHz).

 f) These devices should have an integrated antenna.
 The height of the antenna should not exceed 1 m above the surface of the sea.